 "Oliver is incredibly knowledgeable, his healthcare expertise is second to none and his passion for human rights is absolute."—Legal 500, 2025

 Oliver has unparalleled expertise at the UK Bar advising governments and civil society on disability law and policy reform.
 He was based in Budapest for 15 years, during which time he was Executive Director of Validity, an NGO working globally at the interface of human rights law and disability.
-He participated in the negotiation of the UN Convention on the Rights of Persons with Disabilities (CRPD) and has written widely on its implementation.
+He participated in the negotiation of the UN Convention on the Rights of Persons with Disabilities (CRPD).
+He advises governments and NGOs on CRPD implementation.

 “Oliver is brilliant to work with and knows the law inside-out.”